fathurIoT/Blockbuster-Movie-Analysis/README.md

-# 🎬 The Blockbuster Formula: Data Analysis of Movie Success
+# Statistical Analysis of Factors Influencing Movie Profitability

 ## 📌 Project Overview
 This project explores the **TMDB 5000 Movie Dataset** to determine what factors drive box office success.
 By analyzing budgets, genres, and revenue streams, our team identifies actionable strategies for movie studios to maximize profit and minimize risk.